jluby127/AstroQ/docs/getting_started.rst

     - ``tau_intra`` - The minimum time (hours) between visits of the target within a night.
     - ``n_inter_max`` - The maximum number of unique nights to observe the target.
     - ``tau_inter`` - The minimum time (days) between unique night observations of the target.
+    - ``minimum_elevation`` - The minimum elevation (degrees) of the target.
+    - ``minimum_moon_separation`` - The minimum separation (degrees) between the target and the moon.
-    More columns may be added as needed for your queue.
+    More columns may be added as needed for your queue (e.g. observational parameters like proper motions, magnitudes, temperatures, etc.) but these are optional record keeping columns.

 4. ``past.csv`` - Contains information about the past history of observations.
 While it may be blank, it must contain appropriate column headers:
     - ``id`` - the unique identifier for the target.